JoshAjikaze/Python-Web_Scraping-Training/README.md

   );
 };

-export default TogglePage; -->
+export default TogglePage;
 ```
+-->

 ## Learn More

 To learn more about web scraping, take a look at the following resources:

-## This trainig is provided on Realpython website at [RealPython.com] (https://realpython.com/python-web-scraping-practical-introduction/)
+## This trainig is provided on Realpython website at [Web Scraping Introduction] (https://realpython.com/python-web-scraping-practical-introduction/)
-We just updated our [Docs Contribution Guide](https://www.codecademy.com/pages/contribute-docs)!